10 Trends Reshaping Logistics and Supply Chain Management in 2024 and Beyond

 3. IoT (Internet of Things)

 The Internet of things (IoT) is another technology that will reshape the industry.
 The primary use of IoT is the same as blockchain.
-IoT provides companies with transparency across the supply chain.
+IoT provides companies with transparency across the digital supply chain.
 It can be done through GPS sensors fitted in transportation modes; it will allow them to track location in real-time.
 Warehouse sensors help visibility in inventory management, and sensors in points of sale measure demand.

 Companies can use this real-time data to proactively service customer demands, minimize downtime, and increase the supply chain's efficiency.